Proplifting: Etymology and origin

 The word is a portmanteau of 'propagate' and 'shoplifting'.
 However, this derivation is misleading as ethical proplifters are advised to seek permission first to take such floor sweepings.
 Though much of the material would be thrown out, it is technically the property of the store or business where found.
 Also, ethical proplifting excludes the practice of removing leaves from living plants as such unauthorized removal is theft.
 The term was coined by Sarina Daniels, the founder of the r/proplifting subreddit, as a joke, while she was participating in r/Succulents in 2017.
-Though what started as a joke quickly became an on-line community of dedicated practitioners that has surprised its founder.
+Though proplifting started as a joke, it quickly became an online community of dedicated practitioners, surprising Daniels.
 Even so, proplifting practitioners have been accused of being common thieves.

 Practice

 Practitioners often gather fallen leaves of succulents and other plants from the floors of big-box stores.
 Proponents state the practice rescues something that would otherwise go to waste, and gives the plants a new chance at life.
 It is also touted as much more economical than purchasing full-grown plants.
-Some chains have even publicly approved of the practice.
-Proplifting from smaller stores is discouraged as often these stores will propagate the material themselves.
+Some chains, such as Walmart, have even publicly approved of the practice.
+Proplifting from smaller stores is discouraged, as these stores will propagate the material themselves.